altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 *The officer pulled out the gun*
 'bit of a quick draw... good.'
 "F::Now here's the important bit - do you want to be a good cop?"
-*The cop nodded*
+*The cop shook his head*
-"C::Yes sir."
+"P::No sir."
-"F::Now: go and shoot the bad cops.
+"F::Too Bad - Now: go and shoot the bad cops.
 Shoot them in the head.
 Until they shoot you in the head.
 That'll make you a good cop."